 I am a researcher at the University of Gothenburg.
 I work at a Language Technology Research Lab, Språkbanken, and for the Centre for Digital Humanities.
 My research focuses on computational methods for detecting changes in natural language, in particular semantic changes and lexical replacements.
-I am the principal investigator of Towards automatic detection of language change, a 4-year research project funded by the Swedish Research Council.
-I also work in sentiment mining for Swedish, and text mining for the digital humanities.
+I am the principal investigator of Towards Computational Lexical Semantic Change Detection, a 4-year research project funded by the Swedish Research Council.
+I am one of the organizers of the 1st International Workshop on Computational Approaches to Historical Language Change, in conjunction with ACL2019.
+I also work on sentiment mining for Swedish, and text mining for the digital humanities.

 Recently, I have started to think about how we can apply data science methods to large scale text to generate sustainable and representative knowledge for the humanities and social sciences.

 University of Hannover